 - Subacute cough: This is a cough that comes on suddenly and lasts around 3–8 weeks.

-- Chronic cough: This is cough that lasts longer than 8 weeks.
+- Chronic cough: This is a cough that lasts longer than 8 weeks.

 - Productive cough: This is a cough that produces phlegm.

-- Dry cough: This is a cough that does not produce phlegm.
+- Dry cough: This cough does not produce phlegm.

-- Nocturnal cough: This is cough that only occurs at night.
+- Nocturnal cough: This is a cough that only occurs at night.

-- Hemoptysis: This means coughing up blood or blood stained mucus from the lungs.
+- Hemoptysis: This is when a person is coughing up blood or blood-stained mucus from their lungs.

-The following are some common causes of an acute cough.
+The following are some common causes of acute coughs.

-During the current pandemic, a person may be concerned that a dry cough is a symptom of COVID-19.
+During the current pandemic, a dry cough, which is a symptom of COVID-19, may be a concern for some people.
 This is the disease caused by the novel coronavirus SARS-CoV-2.

 The main symptoms of COVID-19 are: